ALSO KNOWN AS: Blackfin

 INTERESTING FACTS: Feeds primarily on fishes, cephalopods, and crustaceans.
 Most active at dawn and dusk.
 Migrates up the east coast of the US in large schools beginning in waters of Florida in mid to late winter.
 Though known encountered throughout the world, regional populations of blacktips likely represent a species complex (a group of organisms with such similarity that the boundaries between species are unclear).

-IUCN CONSERVATION STATUS: Endangered
+IUCN CONSERVATION STATUS: Vulnerable

 Vulnerable to extinction.
 One fish of at least 54 inches fork length (FL) is allowed per vessel per trip.
 Federal Highly Migratory Species fishing permit required in federal waters.